austinjp/edin-improvements/README.md

 I love the free [Edin theme](https://theme.wordpress.com/themes/edin/) for [Wordpress](https://wordpress.com).
 However I have found I need to make the same tweaks to it every time I use it.
 This repository keeps that all in one place, mainly for my convenience.

+The child theme and all instructions below have been tested with Edin version 1.2.2.

 ## Install child theme

 Install my [Edin child theme](https://github.com/austinjp/edin-child-theme).
 This does a few things: